 For instance, a customer calls her telephone company to change the tariff plan.
 Her request is processed and an acknowledgement mail is duly sent.
 Cut to the next billing cycle and she is charged as per the old plan.
 This is a classic example of customer escalation arising due to lack of collaboration between the customer service desk and the operations team of the organization.

 Winning the Social Media Game

-We are aware of businesses using social media as platform to shout-out the launch of a new products and service.
+We are aware of businesses using social media as a platform to shout-out the launch of a new product and service.
 But, how well have they been able to leverage social media as a formidable window for customer service?
 This is a question worth pondering for the following reasons –

 - 1 in 3 social media (SM) user prefers customer service via SM than over email or call